EK76/CameraSystem/README.md

 - .NET 9.0
 -  C# language version 13.0

+I have also installed one external plugin trough Visual Studio NuGet Package Manager for this Visaul Studio C# project, which is MySql.Data from Oracle Corporation.
+MySql.Data makes it easier to read from and make changes to MySQL database when using Visual Studio.

 ### List over the hardware for this project.
 - Raspberry Pi 5
 - Usb camera
 - 2 PIR motion sensors
+- Magnetic connector switch
+- 4 leds

-Both camera and sensor motions are connected to Raspberry PI 5, which have Debian GNU/Linux 13 (trixie) version installed.
-A python script makes it for example possible to create the video recordings, when a motion sensor is trigged.
+Usb camera, motion sensors and magnetic connector switch are connected to Raspberry PI 5, which have Debian GNU/Linux 13 (trixie) version installed.
+A python script makes it for example possible to create the video recordings, when a motion sensor or a magnetic connection switch is trigged.
 The python code can be found (located) at the folder Python within this project.
 I used python version 3.13.5 for this project.
-In my case the python script is located at /home/camerauser/camerasystem and I have chosen camerauser as my username for Raspberry Pi 5 device.
+In my case the python script is located at **/home/camerauser/camerasystem** and I have chosen
+**camerauser** as my username for Raspberry Pi 5 device.

 ### USB camera.
 <img width="202" height="182" alt="usbcamera" src="https://github.com/user-attachments/assets/17e0fe59-68d8-4e98-9dc2-6c02407fb6fc" />